Aberfeldy shooting: Q&A with senior cops leading Brian Low murder probe

 Q: Can you tell us when the initial medical examination was?

-DCI Martin Macdougall: “There was an initial medical examination which took place on the Wednesday which highlighted the fact there was a concerns around the injury.”
+DCI Martin Macdougall: “There was an initial medical examination which took place on the Wednesday which highlighted the fact there was a concern around the injury.”

 Q: When did the police set up a cordon and has the scene been protected or is there a risk you’ve lost evidence over those days before you realised it was a murder inquiry?